ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 The master `/palette` sub-bundle is at the root level of the bundle namespace (as noted above).
 Within the `/palette` an array of sub-bundles define the prototypes, listed by name as an OSC address.
 In this example `/exampleStavePrototype` is the name of the object.

+The basic `Stave` prototype contains:
-`/name` : provides the name of the object prototype for later lookup.
+* `/name` : provides the name of the object prototype for later lookup.
-`/type` : sets the object type, current types are "symbol", "stave", and "group".
+* `/type` : sets the object type, current types are "symbol", "stave", and "group".
-`/graphic` : the graphic drawing element defaults (described below) `/palette` : a contextual palette of objects which have mappings related to this Stave.
+* `/graphic` : the graphic drawing element defaults (described below)
+* `/palette` : a contextual palette of objects which have mappings related to this Stave.

 Within the Stave's `/palette` sub-bundle, there are prototypes for Symbols which function within this Stave.

-The basic Symbol prototype contains:
+The basic `Symbol` prototype contains:
 * `/name` : provides the name of the object prototype for later lookup.
 * `/type` : "symbol" or "group"
 * `/graphic` : the graphic drawing element defaults (described below)